 —Bell Hooks, American author, feminist, and social activist

 Pearl Alexander, JD, PCC, ACC, serves as executive director of diversity, inclusion, and engagement at the Georgia Institute of Technology.
 She is a visionary leader who has navigated a progressive 29-year career catalyzing transformations in culture and organizational leadership practices.
-Currently, Pearl leads learning curricular innovations, professional development, and engagement experiences designed to build and nurture global leadership capacity and model inclusive excellence.
+Currently, Alexander leads learning curricular innovations, professional development, and engagement experiences designed to build and nurture global leadership capacity and model inclusive excellence.
 She is a certified professional coach and facilitator integrating her expertise in diversity and inclusion principles within her coaching, practices, and coaching consultancy services.

-Pearl’s career assignments have spanned from peace builder to strategist and spokesperson.
+Alexander’s career assignments have spanned from peace builder to strategist and spokesperson.
 Her presence, influence, and leadership have contributed to Georgia Tech‘s recognition as a thought leader for implementing award-winning practices of diversity and inclusion guided strategic initiatives in higher education.
-As an executive coach with expertise in reflective and transformative methods, Pearl has coached leaders through personal discovery, self-mastery, uncovering talent, and shifting mindsets during times of change and transitions.
+As an executive coach with expertise in reflective and transformative methods, Alexander has coached leaders through personal discovery, self-mastery, uncovering talent, and shifting mindsets during times of change and transitions.

 A featured and frequently sought speaker, moderator, and onsite coach at leadership institutes, retreats, and conferences, her audiences have spanned higher education, government, corporate, and international professionals.
-Pearl’s notable commentary has been shared in various media including The Wall Street Journal, The Atlanta Journal-Constitution, The Chronicle of Higher Education, Profiles in Diversity Journal, Academic Leader, Womenetics, The Jabian Journal, Diversity Woman, and National Public Radio.
+Alexander’s notable commentary has been shared in various media including The Wall Street Journal, The Atlanta Journal-Constitution, The Chronicle of Higher Education, Profiles in Diversity Journal, Academic Leader, Womenetics, The Jabian Journal, Diversity Woman, and National Public Radio.
 Her speaking engagements include The Inaugural Institute for Federal Leadership in Diversity and Inclusion – Washington, D.C., local chapters of the International Coaches Federation and Association of Talent Development, and nationally for The College and University-HR Association, Linkage, and The Conference Board on topics related to Leadership and Organizational Development.

-Pearl selectively participates in international and national think tanks on the future of work and leadership practices.
+Alexander selectively participates in international and national think tanks on the future of work and leadership practices.
 She chairs and serves on professional development committees, designs and facilitates Executive Leadership and Life Coaching Intensives and Retreats® for organizations, leadership teams, groups and individuals.
 Her signature coaching topics include “Daring Acts: Creating A Culture of Enough™” (based on the research of Brené Brown) and “Noticing Self: Developing Emotional Intelligence Skills for Professionals and Leaders™.”